Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

 * <!---
   x: 10
   y: 52
-  slug: music-circle
+  slug: band
   type: labeled-socket
   -->
-  <a name="inputs-" href='#inputs-vbps'>music-circle</a> - The input of the module.
+  <a name="inputs-" href='#inputs-vbps'>band</a> - The input of the module.

     > GREY NERDY HELPER: This is where one connects the input signal the module will capture.
 It may be the audio from your guitar, the sound of a synthesizer being sequenced.. it may also be a capture of other signal types, such as the pitch of a keyboard.

-    > PURPLE MAGICIAN: Other words for 'music-circle' are 'Nuit, Womb, & the Creative Background of the Universe'
+    > PURPLE MAGICIAN: Other words for 'band' are 'Nuit, Womb, & the Creative Background of the Universe'

 <!---
 end: legend-group